-If you are visiting Bethlehem from Jerusalem and you have to make your own way to Bethlehem, you need to take bus number 234 from the Arab bus station in Damascus Gate (Called Bab el-‘Amoud in Arabic) in Jerusalem.
+If you are visiting Bethlehem from Jerusalem and you have to make your own way to Bethlehem, you need to take bus number 234 from the Arab bus station in Damascus Gate in Jerusalem (Called Bab el-‘Amoud in Arabic).
 This bus goes to Bethlehem 300 Checkpoint as the last station.
 (Bethlehem 300 Checkpoint also known as Bethlehem Checkpoint, Bethlehem Crossing or Rachel’s Tomb Crossing).

-The bus run almost every 15 minutes and it takes around 30 minutes to arrive to Bethlehem checkpoint.
+The bus runs almost every 5-10 minutes and it takes about 30 minutes to Bethlehem 300 checkpoint.

 Assuming you are on bus 234, you will arrive